 President and CEO

-Hackett, formerly a member of Ford’s board of directors and chairman of subsidiary Ford Smart Mobility LLC, was named to this position in May 2017.
-In partnership with Executive Chairman Bill Ford, Hackett is working to strengthen Ford’s automotive business and accelerate a strategic shift to capitalize on opportunities during a transformative period for the auto industry and in the broader mobility space.
-Earlier, as a member of the board of directors’ Sustainability and Innovation Committee, Hackett was actively involved with Ford’s senior leadership team in launching the Ford Smart Mobility plan.
-Hackett retired as CEO of office furniture manufacturer Steelcase in 2014 and served as the company’s vice chairman from 2014 to 2015.
-Prior to joining Ford, he was interim director of athletics at the University of Michigan from 2014 to 2016, where he led the search for a permanent candidate to fill that post.
+Hackett, formerly a member of Ford’s board of directors and chairman of subsidiary Ford Smart Mobility, LLC, was named to this position in May 2017.
+In partnership with Executive Chairman Bill Ford, Hackett has committed Ford to be the world’s most trusted company, designing intelligent vehicles that are connected to an increasingly intelligent world to make life better for customers, communities, and the climate.
+Earlier, as a member of the board of directors’ sustainability and innovation committee, Hackett was actively involved with Ford’s senior leadership team in launching the Ford Smart Mobility plan.
+Hackett retired as CEO of office furniture manufacturer Steelcase in 2014.
+He was interim director of athletics at the University of Michigan from 2014 to 2016, where he led the search for a permanent candidate to fill that post.
 Hackett played center on Michigan’s football team before graduating with a bachelor’s degree in finance in 1977.

 James D. Farley Jr.

 Chief Operations Officer